Has a guy ever insulted you because you didn't respond well to his advances?

 A personal example:

-Bottom line, ladies, the next time you feel like you're being negged, shut that shit down right quick.
+Bottom line, ladies, the next time you feel like you're being negged, shut that down right quick.
 You deserve better.

 Oh so much better.